Are protective front filters necessary?

 What’s your opinion?

-Clear Protective/UV filters are 100% unnecessary and a simple up sell, they are mostly a value added up sell based on fear and perception to beginners and kit camera customers.
+Clear Protective/UV filters are 100% unnecessary for most people and a simple up sell, they are mostly a value added up sell based on fear and perception to beginners and kit camera customers.
+Hey it may have benefits of protection for some?

 Sorry i had every sidewalk camera store in Manhattan try to push them onto me even B and H when i would go in on weekends, LOL.